 skin has healed.

-You may be advised not to
+limit how many stairs you climb.
+You may be advised not to participate in any

-when you can return to work and resume normal activities.
+return to work and resume normal activities.

 Tell your healthcare team if you